sciguy-code/reelsense/README.md

 ---

 <p align="center">
-  <strong>Made by team CrackHeads for BrainDead 2026 Hackathon

-Star this repo if you found it helpful!</strong>
+  <strong>Made by team CrackHeads for BrainDead 2026 Hackathon.Star this repo if you found it helpful!</strong>
 </p>